ChrisGVE/taskforge.nvim/prompt.md

    - Detection of external modifications to tracked tasks.

 3. **Enhanced Statistics**

    - Task completion rate tracking.
    - Reports on task distribution by category and priority.

+4. **Project customization**
+   - Customize the tool with a `.taskforge.lua` file at the root of the project